signalfire/northcoders-news-backend/README.md

 Follow installation instructions for NPM / Node for PC at http://blog.teamtreehouse.com/install-node-js-npm-windows

-For nodemon, install using npm but with -g to ensure globally (this may not be necessary but proved so on mac)

 ### Installing

 1. Clone the project at URL above
 2. Once cloned / downloaded run *npm install* in the directory downloaded to
-3. Create a index.js file inside the config directory in the project.
+3. Create a config directory and then create an index.js file inside this config directory.
 The format of the file is as follows...

 ```
 const ENV = process.env.NODE_ENV || 'development';